LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 Local Third-party Library Installation
 --------------------------------------

-It is often useful to have a different set of TPLs during the development process.
+It is often useful to build a different set of TPLs for use during Axom development.
 For example, you may want to try out a new library or version of an existing library.

 From the top-level Axom directory, run the following script to build all TPLs